 Ofsted Report, June 2018

 The Kindergarten offers the best possible start for children from 3 – 6 years old.
+Children can begin their journey with us at the beginning of the term after they turn 3.
 We provide a caring, supportive and stimulating environment in a warm, light and large double room.
 It is modelled on European Kindergartens, where children learn through both play and work.

 The school day is split into morning and afternoon sessions, with the older children beginning to stay all day.
 There is a maximum of 14 children per session with 3 teachers.